See the listing of the 2018 winners below. Entries for the 2019 contest close Feb. 15, 2019.

 - Cost is $50 per entry.
+An online, secure portal is provided for credit card payment.
 The maximum number of entries is five from a daily U.S. newspaper or U.S. newspaper website.
-If a 3-part narrative series is submitted (at 3-times the entry fee), editors may only submit two other narratives to the contest.
+A series is considered one entry.
+Individuals whose work has appeared in a daily U.S. newspaper or U.S. newspaper website may also enter.

-- Entrants to the BANN writing contest are not required to register for the Mayborn Literary Nonfiction Conference but are encouraged to do so.
+- Entrants to the BANN writing contest are not required to register for the Mayborn Literary Nonfiction Conference but are encouraged to do so and join us!

-Editors and writers are encouraged to submit a short cover letter for each entry explaining the challenges involved in producing the narrative and readers’ reaction to the story after it was published.
+Editors and writers are strongly encouraged to submit a short, one-page cover letter for each entry explaining the challenges involved in producing the narrative and readers’ reaction to the story after it was published.

-Winners will be announced by May 1.
 Please download the entry agreement/release form via the button below.
-Read, fill out, sign and scan the completed entry agreement/release form; a scanned copy MUST be returned with your entry.
+Entrants must read, fill out, sign and return a completed entry agreement/release form for each entry.

-Click the button below to download the application.
+Click the button to download the application: Application

 Click the button to submit your entry fee payment: Submit Payment